 News of the potential capital infusion lowered the cost of protecting GMAC's debt against default in the credit derivatives market.

-GMAC has been speaking to Treasury about its capital needs for months, after a government stress test found that the former financing unit of General Motors needed about $11.5 billion.
+GMAC has been speaking to the Treasury about its capital needs for months, after a government stress test found that the former financing unit of General Motors needed about $11.5 billion.
 The company has been unable to raise private capital.

 Treasury spokesman Andrew Williams said: As we stated on November 9, Treasury is in discussions with GMAC to ensure its capital needs as determined last May by the Stress Tests are met.